adjtomo/pyatoa/docs/storage.rst

     mgmt.write(ds=ds)

-The Config class can also write itself to a dataset, this must be done separate from the Manager write.
+The :class:`Config <pyatoa.core.config.Config>` class can also write itself to a dataset, this must be done separate from the :class:`Manager <pyatoa.core.manager.Manager>` write.

 .. code:: python